-DIVI 5660 - Addiction and the Family (3 hrs.)
+DIVI 5660 - Families & Addiction for Professional Counselors (3 hrs.)

 A course examining the impact of addiction, treatment, and recovery of family systems.
 Theoretical perspectives inform the student's understanding of the addictive process and the impact on the family.
 Students will become familiar with assessment and treatment of families throughout the process of addiction and recovery.